 Data and documentation

-The design and implementation of the receipt scanning study are documented here.
+The design and implementation of the Spending Studies is documented here.
 The data will be available from the UK Data Service in due course.

 - Jäckle, Burton, Wenz, and Read (2018) Understanding Society The UK Household Longitudinal Study: Spending Study 1 User Guide, Colchester: University of Essex.